chenzhaiyu/polygnn/README.md

 }
 ```

+The synthetic point clouds are simulated with [pyhelios](https://github.com/chenzhaiyu/pyhelios).
 You might also want to check out [abspy](https://github.com/chenzhaiyu/abspy) for 3D adaptive binary space partitioning and [Points2Poly](https://github.com/chenzhaiyu/points2poly) for reconstruction with deep implicit fields.